 -

-Nairy posted an update 11 months ago
+Nairy posted an update a year ago

 Which implant restoration is better?
 Find the 5 diffrences in the picture 😂😂😂 just want to know if it is any diffrent in long term restoration and which lab i should go with ?